PaoloEstorm/Arpmini/README.md

 Additional Functions

 Various other functions and settings are available through the menu.
-Additionally, future updates may add more features to Arpmini+ to further enhance its capabilities and meet user needs.
+(I'm working to write a detailed user manual)

 A simulated demo of Arpmini+ can be explored on Wokwi via the link https://wokwi.com/projects/415695537200967681